Hainault Forest: Forest Law

 The area is thought to have been given legal status as a royal forest by Henry II in the 12th century.
 At the time it was part of the much larger Forest of Essex, which covered nearly all of the county.
 The word Forest was a legal term, meaning that Forest Law applied, that only the King had the right to hunt deer.
-The term did not mean the land was well wooded: the large majority of the Forest of Essex was agricultural land.
+The term did not mean the land was well wooded: most of the Forest of Essex was agricultural land.

 The Forest of Essex gradually shrank in size as land was removed from Forest Law and it was replaced by a number of much smaller forests including Waltham Forest (which gives its name to the modern London Borough of Waltham Forest).
 Waltham Forest was a legally defined area which included the areas later known as Hainault Forest and Epping Forest; the rest of the Waltham Forest area was only lightly wooded.
 The place name Waltham Forest had passed out of use by the end of the seventeenth century.